 There’s not much documentation on anything related to Shelton’s time in office — that includes successes.
 Noticeably, we’re also missing detailed reflection from Shelton herself on her career and her brief moment in office.

-We don’t know what her specific duties in the governor’s office were.
+Despite Mitchell’s work, though, we still don’t know what Shelton’s specific duties in the governor’s office were.
 We don’t know what decisions she made.
 More importantly, we don’t know what her time in office was like for her.
 We don’t know how she felt about her role.

 Shortly after stepping down as acting governor, Shelton boarded a train bound for Washington, D.C., joining now-Sen. Chamberlain once again as his personal secretary.
 She oversaw a staff of at least three additional clerks, according to official registers of Senate employees from the time.
 By 1914, she also served in the role of the clerk to the Senate Committee on Military Affairs, of which Chamberlain was the ranking member.